The Frank Matcham Society

 The Society was set up following the centenary of the Wakefield Theatre Royal in 1994.
 Our members come from all over the U.K. and abroad.
 We aim to visit and develop links with all the surviving Matcham theatres and to encourage and carry out research into his life and work.
 We also visit theatres by other architects so that we can appreciate great architecture wherever it may be.

 We publish a newsletter quarterly which has articles, news and details of coming visits.
-Membership is open to everyone interested in theatre architecture and the current rates are £19 for single membership and £25 for joint membership at the same address.
+Membership is open to everyone interested in theatre architecture at £20 for single membership commencing 1st January 2014 and £25 for joint membership at the same address.

 Click here for the membership form in PDF format to download and print.

 If the form does not open properly download the PDF Reader here.

 This is the most important of Frank Matcham's works no longer in beneficial use and listed Grade II*, putting it in the top six percent of all listed buildings in the UK.
 No effort should be spared in protecting and finding a fully sympathetic new use for such a great survivor.

 The recent reported proposal of an 8-screen cinema project is interesting, but not the answer for a work of architecture of such national importance.
 The Hippodrome demands a far less invasive treatment.
 The Society are watching developments with concern.